High Court challenge brought over planning permission for Swords apartments

 The proposed development which is being challenged at the High Court is the first phase of a three-phase project.
 Photograph: iStock

-A High Court challenge has been brought over An Bord Pleanála’s permission for a 278 residential development in north Co Dublin.
+A High Court challenge has been brought over An Bord Pleanála’s permission for a 278-unit residential development in north Co Dublin.

-The applicants, represented by John Kenny BL and solicitor Fred Logue, say the board’s decision is flawed and should be quashed on grounds including that pre-application consultations, involving the developer, the council and the board, provided for under law are not compatible with an EU directive on Environmental Impact Assessments (EIAs), fair procedures and natural justice.
+The applicants, represented by John Kenny and solicitor Fred Logue, say the board’s decision is flawed, and should be quashed on grounds including that pre-application consultations – involving the developer, the council and the board, provided for under law – are not compatible with an EU directive on environmental impact assessments (EIAs), fair procedures and natural justice.

 They claim the consultation process is closed, and the public has no opportunity to make observations on opinions arrived at during this preliminary stage of a planning application for a significant development.